 - 2 teaspoons ground cumin

-- Add the ground lamb to a mesh strainer and use your hands to press out any excess water.
-Then, transfer it to a large mixing bowl.
+- Add ground lamb to a mesh strainer and use clean hands to press out any excess water.
+Transfer the meat to a large mixing bowl.

 For the Oven: